coffeedave/greenpower-racing-datalogger/README.md

 The goal is to get a set of data about the car with timestamps that can be analysed by the team after each race or practice session.
 For the the initial version of the datalogger the following sensors are to be used:

 - GPS Sensor for location, speed and for accurate clock timing
-- Current / Voltage Sensor to measure battery usage and motor power
 - Temperature sensor to measure the motor temperature and understand if it is overheating

 Each of these sesnors is connected to a Raspberry Pi which reads from them frequently and writes the details from each to a file.